bact/spdx-3-model/model/Operations/Properties/deliverableReview.md

 ## Summary

-link to the latest reviews
+Link to the latest review.

 ## Description

-link to the latest reviews (e.g. Open Source dependency review, snippet review, security review ,… ) each different review may be added as separate item
+Link to the latest review (e.g. open source dependency review, snippet review, security review).
+Each different review may be added as separate item.

 ## Metadata